 Actionable insights after 90 days

-The term IIoT may set off some alarm bells for many manufacturing leaders.
-Because, isn't IIoT primarily a business for big companies?
-One that costs handsomely?
-No and no. IIoT sensors have been on the market for a while now and, as is often the case with mature technology, hardware prices have come down considerably in recent years.
-And even software-wise, you can get started quickly with basic IoT functions at a relatively low price.
+The term ‘IIoT’ may raise concerns for many manufacturing leaders.
+After all, isn’t IIoT primarily associated with large corporations?
+And doesn’t it come with hefty costs?
+The answer to both questions is no. IIoT sensors have been available in the market for some time, and as is typical with mature technology, hardware prices have significantly decreased in recent years.
+Moreover, from a software perspective, you can swiftly begin implementing basic IoT functions at a relatively affordable price.

-A sensible option, for example, is 9A Connected Factory & Insights, a quick-start IIoT platform that enables companies to optimize their production equipment based on data.
+A sensible option is 9A Connected Factory & Insights, a quick-start IIoT platform that enables companies to optimize their production equipment based on data.
 With this platform from 9altitudes, you'll get the first insights into your machines in a short period of time, which you can use to improve your production efficiency.
-Our promise is that you can get the first insights after only 90 days.
-This way, you get return on investment from your IIoT project very quickly.
+Our commitment is that within a mere 90 days, you will gain initial insights.
+This rapid turnaround ensures a swift return on investment for your IIoT project.

 Interested in a demo of 9A Connected Factory & Insights?
 Let us know.